-Most youth in the cohort, with the exception of those who are not in the sample (for states that sample), receive a follow-up survey during the 6-month reporting period that contains their 19th birthday.
-For the FY2017 Cohort, this survey will be conducted in FY2019.
+Most youth in the cohort, with the exception of those who are not in the sample (for states that sample), are eligible to take a follow-up survey during the 6-month reporting period that contains their 19th birthday.
+For the FY2014 Cohort, this survey was conducted in FY2016, and the results are included in this version of the dataset.